s-AustinAvery/HabiChat/README.md

 cd backend
 ./mvnw spring-boot:run
 ```
-Runs on `http://localhost:8080`, using an in memory H2 database (no setup
+Runs on `http://localhost:8080`, using an in memory H2 database.
-required).
 If `./mvnw` isn't present, run `mvn -N wrapper:wrapper` once to
 generate it, or run `HabiChatApplication` directly from your IDE.

 ### Frontend (web, for development)